A man riding an electric scooter has died following a crash in Belfast

-PSNI report that a man riding an electric scooter has died following road crash in Belfast
+Eddie Jackson from east Belfast: PSNI report man riding an electric scooter died following road crash

 A man riding an electric scooter has died following a road crash in Belfast earlier this month.